envisioning/vocab/vocab/stride-length.md

 ---
 category: ARCH, CORE
+generality:
+- 0.55
+- 0.535
+- 0.515
+- 0.5
+- 0.485
+- 0.47
+- 0.455
 slug: stride-length
 summary: Refers to the number of pixels by which the filter or kernel moves across the input data during convolution operations in convolutional neural networks (CNNs).
 title: Stride Length
 ---